akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 ## R2DBC plugin

-The Reactive database drivers (R2DBC) support relational databases like PostgreSQL, H2 (As a minimal in-process memory or file based database), Yugabyte and Microsoft SQL Server.
+The Reactive database drivers (R2DBC) support relational databases like PostgreSQL, H2 (As a minimal in-process memory or file based database) and Yugabyte.

 The [Akka Persistence R2DBC plugin](https://doc.akka.io/libraries/akka-persistence-r2dbc/current/) supports the latest feature additions of Akka Persistence and is generally recommended over the JDBC-based plugin.